Yasouimo/Coding-Challenge-Data-Engineer-application-by-Yahya-Bellmir/Task 4/Task4.md

 - JSON for results storage

 ### Integration with AI Services (TinyLlama via Ollama)
-Previously, the system experimented with Hugging Face's API for event categorization.
-For improved control and local inference, we now use the TinyLlama model running on Ollama.
+For improved control and local inference, we will be using the TinyLlama model running on Ollama.
 This allows for fast, local LLM-powered event categorization.

 #### How TinyLlama Categorization Works
 - The system sends each event type to the TinyLlama model via the Ollama API.